wwangxinhao/pytorch-tutorials/01_pytorch_basics/README.md

 # PyTorch Basics

-This tutorial covers the fundamental concepts of PyTorch, including tensors, operations, and computational graphs.
+This tutorial covers the fundamental concepts of PyTorch, providing a foundation for deep learning applications.

 ## Table of Contents
 1. [Introduction to PyTorch](#introduction-to-pytorch)